TCU14/gdm_solitude/README.md

-## Solitude theme for GDM
+## Solitude theme for GDM/Gnome Shell
-A simple GDM theme based on the default gdm theme.
+A simple GDM/Shell theme based on the default gnome-shell theme.

 ## Install instructions: